komodorio/docs/docs/Integrations/PrometheusAlertManager.md

     receiver: komodor
 ```

 Please note about the [routing rules](https://prometheus.io/docs/alerting/latest/configuration/#route) of Alert Manager.
-Note that if `continue` is set to false, it stops after the first matching child.
-If `continue` (continue default is false).
+Note that if `continue` is set to false, it stops after the first matching child (continue default is false).

 Full yaml can look like that: